Teacher in Charge: R. Short.

 Curriculum Statement

-“In health education, students develop their understanding of the factors that influence the health of individuals, groups and society: lifestyle, economic, social, cultural, political and environmental factors” (NZC 2007).
-Students learn across a range of contexts including mental wellness, positive sexuality, nutritional needs, personal identity, decision-making and relationships.
-“Students use these skills and understandings to take critical action to promote personal, interpersonal and societal wellbeing” (NZC 2007).
+“Students learn across a range of contexts including mental wellness, positive sexuality, nutritional needs, personal identity, decision-making, and relationships.
+They use these skills and understandings to take critical action to promote personal, interpersonal, and societal well-being.”

 Course Expectations

-To achieve in this course, you must:
+To succeed in this course, students are expected to:

-Contribute meaningfully in class discussions
+Engage thoughtfully and respectfully in class discussions

-Read and research widely
+Read and research beyond the classroom content

-Keep accurate records of your class learning
+Maintain accurate and organised records of learning

-Complete homework tasks thoroughly
+Complete homework tasks diligently

 Course Details: